Tech-Narrative-Lab/ds-ai-learning/index.md

 - Last hour: Free-form QA for the Pitfalls discussion
 - Homeworks with essays on pitfalls.
 - Readings (esp. around pitfalls)

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Tech-Narrative-Lab/ds-ai-learning/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Tech-Narrative-Lab/ds-ai-learning/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.